The Question Everyone Asks

 Think about it in terms of the difference between being productive and doing busy work.
 Being productive is actively seeking new connections on Twitter and sharing their content.

-Busy work is clicking around Facebook, looking at pictures of your friend’s new puppy and and you decide to throw up an unplanned Facebook post on your business page.
+Busy work is clicking around Facebook, looking at pictures of your friend’s new puppy and while throwing up a Facebook post on your business page.

-Your most productive Social Media MITs are the top social marketing tasks you need to focus on.
-Once you get that part of your marketing done, you set the tone in your social sites to reach the goals you want to accomplish.
+Your most productive social media MIT is the top social marketing task you need to focus on.
+Once you get that part of your marketing done, you set the tone for the rest of the week for the other work you need to accomplish.

 Who hasn’t done this?